Coko7/mataho/README.md

 Usage: mataho <COMMAND>

 Commands:
-  list  Print the list of known local devices info  Get information about a particular device (id, label, supported commands, etc.) exec  Execute a Tahoma command on a single device help  Print this message or the help of the given subcommand(s)
+  list   Print the list of known local devices [aliases: ls] info   Get information about a particular device (id, label, supported actions, etc.) exec   Execute a Tahoma action on a single device group  Create and manage groups of devices [aliases: grp] help   Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help